Repaying your OSAP

 The National Student Loans Service Centre (NSLSC) handles repayment of OSAP loans and loans from all other government student financial aid programs.

-Within 6 months of your graduate or leaving full-time studies, you’ll get a package from the National Student Loans Service Centre with information about:
+Within 6 months of your last full-time study date, you’ll get a loan consolidation package from the National Student Loans Service Centre with information about:

 - Your total number of payments